 - Explain the legal and professional obligation to treat LGBTQ+ patients in a nondiscriminatory manner, as well as penalties for failing to meet legal and professional standards

 This educational activity was developed to teach nurses and healthcare professionals how to provide patient-centered care for LGBTQ+ patients.

-Medcom, Inc. designates this educational activity for 1 contact hour of continuing nursing education credit.
+This educational activity qualifies for 1 contact hour of continuing nursing education credit.